Shekharnaik58/Learning-github-demo/README.md

 # Learning-github-demo

-This is my github repository to learn github from beginner to advanced.
-And i am loving it.
+This is my GitHub repository to learn GitHub from beginner to advanced.
+And I am loving it.

+Author: Shekhar Naik